 RDSP: A World’s First

 The Registered Disability Savings Plan is a savings plan designed specifically for people with disabilities in Canada.
 The first of its kind in the world, this new tax-deferred savings vehicle will assist people with disabilities and their families in planning for long – term financial security.

 Canada is the first country in the world to have a Registered Disability Savings Plan (RDSP).
 The RDSP will help people with disabilities secure a strong financial future.
 An estimated 500,000 people across Canada will benefit from this initiative, and future impacts of the RDSP go well beyond a simple planning tool.
 So far, since first becoming available in 2008, over 150,000 RDSPs have been opened.

 The RDSP is a magnificent advance in the journey to end poverty for people with disabilities.
 On its own, it offers people with disabilities a chance to accumulate savings and to use them without fear of clawbacks by income and disability assistance programs.

 One of a Range of Planning Tools

-Although the Registered Disability Savings Plan is an exciting new tool that will go a long way towards improving future financial security, there is still a need to look at the full range of planning options available, including wills and estates, trusts, supported decision-making, and home ownership.
-If you are interested in learning more about any of these topics, click here to find a variety of information offered by PLAN and its learning partner Plan Institute.
+Although the Registered Disability Savings Plan is an exciting tool that will go a long way towards improving future financial security, there is still a need to look at the full range of planning options available, including wills, trusts, and estate planning, supported decision-making.
+If you are interested in learning more about any of these topics, click here to find a variety of information offered by Plan Institute and PLAN.